Our Products

 Clinical Need

-Corneal endothelial cells (which line the interior of the cornea) are critical to maintaining the cornea in its appropriate hydration state, enabling it to remain clear and function properly.
-A slow degree of endothelial cell loss occurs naturally as a result of aging.
-However, accelerated loss or dysfunction of corneal endothelial cells from a variety of causes (corneal endothelial dystrophy) disrupts the hydration state of the cornea and can lead to corneal edema, corneal clouding, and diminished vision.
+Corneal endothelial cells (which line the interior of the cornea) are critical to maintaining the cornea in its appropriate state of hydration, enabling it to remain clear and function properly.
+A progressive degree of endothelial cell loss occurs naturally as a result of aging.
+However, surgically induced trauma to endothelial cells or accelerated loss or dysfunction of corneal endothelial cells from a variety of causes (corneal endothelial dystrophy) disrupts the hydration state of the cornea and can lead to corneal edema, corneal clouding, and diminished vision.

-There is currently no cure for corneal endothelial dystrophies (CED).
+There is currently no treatment for endothelial damage nor a cure for corneal endothelial dystrophies (CED).
 Alternatives are symptomatic treatments, and, for advanced disease, corneal transplantation.
 Corneal transplants are effective but require life-long steroid treatment to prevent rejection and they are only used when vision is significantly impacted.

-Corneal endothelial dystrophy (accelerated loss or dysfunction of some cells) affects four percent of the population, primarily over the age of 40, in the U.S. and E.U.
+CED (accelerated loss or dysfunction of some cells) affects 4% of the population, primarily over the age of 40, in the U.S. and E.U.
 (12 million in the U.S.), encompassing a number of disorders with a spectrum of severity.
 CED is the leading cause of corneal transplant surgery.

 Development

-The Trefoil product is designed to restore vision loss due to corneal endothelial dystrophy (CED) by regenerating a person’s own corneal endothelial cells following TTHX1114 injections into the back of the cornea.
-In animal models, TTHX1114 has shown great potential to:
+The Trefoil product is designed to restore vision loss due to CED by stimulating the inherent regenerative properties of naturally occurring endothelial cells.
+TTHX1114 has shown great potential to:

 Trefoil has generated extensive non-clinical data in support of TTHX1114 use in FECD and other corneal endothelial dystrophies.
-These studies include in-vitro healing acceleration studies; rodent models demonstrating accelerated healing and reduction in corneal opacity with TTHX1114 treatment; and studies in normal and FECD human corneas demonstrating that TTHX1114 stimulates corneal endothelial cell proliferation and migration.
+These studies include in-vitro healing acceleration studies; animal models demonstrating accelerated healing and reduction in corneal opacity with TTHX1114 treatment; and in-vitro studies of normal and FECD human corneas demonstrating that TTHX1114 stimulates corneal endothelial cell protection, proliferation and migration.

-The company began a clinical proof-of-concept in 2020 to test TTHX1114’s ability to stimulate corneal endothelial cells in CED (including FECD) patients.
-In early 2021, Trefoil began a Phase 2 clinical trial to assess TTHX1114’s potential to enhance corneal recovery and improve visual acuity in FECD patients undergoing a procedure to remove unhealthy corneal endothelial cells and guttae (collagen bodies produced by stressed corneal endothelial cells) in a small central area of the cornea.
+The company has completed a Phase 2 clinical trial to assess TTHX1114’s potential to enhance corneal recovery and improve visual acuity in FECD patients undergoing a procedure to remove unhealthy corneal endothelial cells and guttae (collagen bodies produced by stressed corneal endothelial cells) in a small central area of the cornea.
 The procedure, called Descemetorhexis without Endothelial Keratoplasty (DWEK) or Descemet Stripping Only (DSO), does not include transplant of donor tissue and was recently developed as an alternative to corneal transplant.

 Topical Application TTHX1114